Doc Samson: Powers and abilities

 Doc Samson is a skilled psychiatrist, theoretical technician, and inventor of various medical devices.
 He has often called on to counsel several superhumans, such as the members of X-Factor.
 His powerful mind also permits him to block out psionic attacks and manipulation.
-Samson is a formidable unarmed combatant, he has been able to briefly hold his own against the combined forces of Iron Man, Wonder Man, Sub-Mariner, and Hercules, after they have first battled the mindless Hulk.
+Samson is a formidable unarmed combatant, he has been able to briefly hold his own against the combined forces of Iron Man, Wonder Man, Namor, and Hercules, after they have first battled the mindless Hulk.
 He sometimes uses psychology as a tool to get through a more powerful opponent's guard, including an Infinity Gem-empowered Titania.